 “I pick my fragrance from Vyrao depending on my mood.
 Witchy Woo is usually my go-to for work,” she says.
 “It’s formulated to evoke courage and creativity, which is never bad to have an extra dose of before going into a meeting.”

 To brighten up her skin from winter, Sewell relies on a dab of bronzer and her favorite concealer from Laura Mercier.
 The final touch: “I use electric blue eyeliner from MAC,” she says.
-“Bright colors make me happy.”
+“Bright colours make me happy.”